 I have been waiting overseas for my U.S. immigrant visa for a long time, but I just checked this month’s Visa Bulletin, and my Priority Date is getting closer to the Cutoff Date listed.
 What do I do next?
 Do I need to wait to be notified by the government?

-If your date is current (the cutoff date in your preference category in the application filing date chart is a later date than your priority date or simply says “C” for “current”) but you have not yet received the welcome letter from the NVC, send the NVC a message through its online contact system, called Ask NVC!
+If your date is current (the cutoff date in your preference category in the application filing date chart is a later date than your priority date or simply says “C” for “current”) but you have not yet received the welcome letter from the NVC, send a message through the online contact system, called Ask NVC!

-Once your priority date becomes current or you have received the welcome letter from the NVC, don’t let too much time go by.
+Once your priority date becomes current or you have received the welcome letter from the NVC, don’t let too much time go by before you take action.
 You will have one year in which to contact the NVC.
-If you wait longer than that, the government will assume you are no longer interested in getting a visa and move to the next applications in line.
+If you wait longer than that, the government will assume you are no longer interested in getting a visa and move on to the next applications in line.